Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP11_Final_Project.md

 <p align="center"><img src="14.jpg" height="250" ></p>

-Figure.
-Interpretation of a predictive model.
+Figure: Interpretation of a predictive model.
 Data input through ‘The Black Box’ leads to processed data meant for interpretation.

 ### Reliance on Prior Knowledge, and Misapplication of Machine Learning